LabScale Agent User Guide

 run

-subcommand will start the agent in an unsupervised, foreground task.
-To exit, press CTRL-C
+The run subcommand will start the agent in an unsupervised, foreground task.
+To exit, press CTRL-C.

 start